 Collaborating with design professionals is one of the most fun parts of our job as an electrical contractor.
+It’s so much fun to discuss and discover kitchen lighting techniques.
 We’ve had the pleasure of working with kitchen designer Kim Silvia of Apex Kitchens & Baths on many occasions.
 She’s experienced, up-to-date on kitchen innovations, and most importantly, great to work with.
 We sat down with Kim to bring you the latest in kitchen lighting techniques and the importance of coordinating kitchen plans with your electrician.
 Here’s her expert take:

 Q: What’s the number one consideration when it comes to kitchen lighting?